-Every few years our family vacations in Florida for spring break and the first thing I do when I get there is head to the grocery store for their yellow honey mangoes.
+Every few years my family vacations in Florida for spring break and the first thing I do when I get there is head to the nearest grocery store for their yellow honey mangoes.
 Next to the sunshine and beautiful beaches, whipping up a huge batch of morning smoothies with plenty of honey mangoes is at the top of my vacation bucket list.

 I hope you enjoy this recipe!
-If you’ve made it please share it with me by tagging @culinary.butterfly on Instagram or @culinarybutterfly on Pinterest, or by using the hashtag #culinarybutterfly on Facebook
+If you’ve made it please share it with me by tagging @culinarybutterfly on Pinterest.

 Share this Post

 - 1 cup ice